bleyerj/comet-fenicsx/tours/eigenvalue_problems/buckling_3d_solid/buckling_3d_solid.md

 ## Linear buckling analysis

 When performing a linear buckling analysis, we look for bifurcation points on the fundamental equilibrium branch obtained by a small displacement assumption.
 As a result, in the above bifurcation equation the quadratic contribution in the first term can be neglected and the Green-Lagrange strain $\be(\bu^c)$ can be replaced by the linearized strain $\beps(\bu^c)$ in the second term.
 Besides, in the small-displacement assumption, if the loading depends linearly on the load parameter $\lambda$, the small displacement solution also depends linearly on it.
-We therefore have $\bu^c= \lambda^c\bu_0$ and the bifurcation condition {cite:p}`bifurcation-equilibrium` becomes:
+We therefore have $\bu^c= \lambda^c\bu_0$ and the bifurcation condition {eq}`bifurcation-equilibrium` becomes:

 $$
 \int_\Omega (\beps(\delta\bv):\mathbb{C}:\beps(\delta\bu)  + \lambda^c\beps(\bu_0):\mathbb{C}:\bq(\delta\bv,\delta\bu))d\Omega = 0